 White nurses ‘twice as likely as black and Asian colleagues to get promoted’

-The Royal College of Nursing said structural racism is having a ‘devastating’ impact on minority ethnic staff.
+Royal College of Nursing says structural racism is having ‘devastating’ impact on minority ethnic staff

 Black and Asian nurses are overlooked for promotion because of structural racism, according to “deeply shocking” research.